 Most investors use ETFs as a low-cost option to diversify and mimic the performance of a broad index like the S&P 500.
 So, if the benchmark is up 1 percent, the SPDR S&P 500 ETF Trust (SPY) will also rise about 1 percent.

-With leveraged ETFs, the results are exponentially magnified as financial derivatives react differently to market changes.
+With leveraged exchange-traded funds (leveraged ETFs), the results are exponentially magnified as financial derivatives react differently to market changes.

 For example, when the S&P 500 is up 1 percent, a leveraged ETF tracking the index could rise 2 percent or even 3 percent.
 It all depends on the magnitude of leverage used and how it connects to the news causing the move.